lupyuen/remote-pinetime-bot/README.md

 Based on https://www.makeuseof.com/tag/live-stream-youtube-raspberry-pi/

+Use a Wired Network Connection instead of WiFi...
+Because switching on your Microwave Oven will disrupt the 2.4 GHz WiFi Network and terminate your YouTube Live Stream.
+(And your YouTube Live Stream URL will change)

 Here is the live streaming setup with (left to right) Raspberry Pi 4, Raspberry Pi v2 Camera Module (8 MP), Two Magnifying Glasses, PineTime with [Pogo Pins (sharp tip)](https://youtu.be/K5GgUlv-1SI) and [ST-Link v2](https://www.aliexpress.com/wholesale?catId=0&initiative_id=SB_20180924134644&SearchText=st-link+v2&switch_new_app=y)...

 ![Raspberry Pi Live Stream](https://lupyuen.github.io/images/remote-pinetime-stream.jpg)